lonycell/grafana.v7/docs/sources/packages_api/runtime/echometa.md

 ### userLogin property

-The current users username used to login into Grafana e.g. email.
+The current users username used to login into ThingSPIN e.g. email.

 <b>Signature</b>